-Students receive the necessary training to analyse and solve new, broader and more complex geological problems.
-They obtain the scientific attitude to solve these problems by selecting and applying advanced methods (qualitative and quantitative field analysis, direct and indirect observation techniques, physical and chemical analytical techniques, modelling of geological processes, etc).
+Students receive the necessary training to analyze and solve new, broader and more complex geological problems.
+They obtain the scientific attitude to solve these problems by selecting and applying advanced methods (qualitative and quantitative field analysis, direct and indirect observation techniques, physical and chemical analytical techniques, modeling of geological processes, etc).

 Students also obtain the social attitudes and skills to work in an interdisciplinary team with the aim to reach the best possible coherent solution for a specific problem.